Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Hours: 24 hours | Entrance: Free

 Meadow Hot Springs is my favorite natural hot spring in Utah.
-A bit off the beaten path, this is one of the best things to do in Utah for travelers who like an adventurous challenge.
+A bit off the beaten path, this site is ideal for travelers who like an adventurous challenge.

 Mountain Biking Moab